 Reads Architecture at the University of Sheffield; awarded 1st Class degree, Master of Arts in Town Planning and Architecture with Distinction.

 In 1986, awarded Sheffield Society Travel Scholarship for research into urban regeneration models in USA, completing study in New York, Chicago, Baltimore and Boston.

-George was awarded the RIBA President’s Medal, Bronze Medal runner up prize.
+George was awarded the RIBA President’s Medal, Bronze Medal runner up prize in 1986.
 President's Medals Student Awards are considered the most prestigious and long -lasting awards in architectural education in the world.

 1989 - 1999

 Began his career at London offices of Nicholas Grimshaw and Partners as core team member on the innovative Waterloo International Terminal.

 Developed design and technical skills at Allies and Morrison; led an undergraduate teaching unit at the School of Interior Design, Ravensbourne and completed three private client commissions.

 1999 - 2005